Mela User Guide

 Level

-The module adjusts the amplitude of the incoming signal linearly.
+The Level module adjusts the amplitude of audio linearly.

 Mute